blockwebdevs/BlockAIDS-ETH/contracts/Sismo/README.md

 We are currently building PledgePositive, an adherence tracker and encouragement platform - a subnet designed to promote and incentivize healthy behaviors, medication adherence practices, and preventive measures.
 By utilizing a comprehensive range of rewards and benefits, the system aims to ensure that individuals engage in regular activities that contribute to their overall health, well-being, and the safety of others.

 For more details on achievements thusfar and PledgePositive specifics, please see the full [BlockAIDS Summary](../README.md).

+## Overview

+We are using Sismo as our single sign-on (SSO) solution for patients to securely log into the portal and safely share sensitive medical information.

+## Usage

+### Data groups

+Our goal is to use open data groups to create anonymous but provable membership when interacting with the BlockAIDS application.

+We opened a pull request: https://github.com/sismo-core/sismo-hub/pull/2251

+To use the data live as an example of proving an address is a member of the group.
+This can be done using a Vault ID instead, generated through the application in order to fully anonymize the user from any other applications they may participate in.